avi12/web-ext-deploy/README.md

     The changes made in this version.
     You can use "\n" for new lines.
   - `--firefox-dev-changelog` string?
-    The technical changes made in this version, which will be seen by the Firefox Addons reviewers.
+    The technical changes made in this version, which will be seen by the Firefox Add-ons reviewers.
     You can use "\n" for new lines.

   Example: